Image of a child sweeping up dirt on bamboo floors.

 What cleaners should you not use on bamboo floors?

-Some highly acidic cleaners slowly (or quickly!) eat away at the finish of your bamboo floors.
-Others leave behind residues that dull the shine or turn it milky — and make the floor very difficult to recoat down the road.
+Some highly-acidic cleaners can quickly eat away at the finish of your bamboo floors.
+Others leave behind residues that dull the shine or turn it milky, which can be difficult to recoat down the road.

 Never use these cleaners on bamboo: